Optical properties of carbon nanotubes: Van Hove singularities

 A characteristic feature of one-dimensional crystals is that their distribution of density of states (DOS) is not a continuous function of energy, but it descends gradually and then increases in a discontinuous spike.
 These sharp peaks are called Van Hove singularities.
-In contrast, three-dimensional materials have continuous DOS.
+In contrast, three-dimensional (bulk) materials have continuous DOS.

-Van Hove singularities result in the following remarkable optical properties of carbon nanotubes:
+Van Hove singularities result in the following optical properties of carbon nanotubes: